merenlab/anvio/anvio/docs/artifacts/kegg-reaction-txt.md

 The sample summary drives the `unified` map when there are no groups, and each per-group map (produced when using `--draw-individual-files` or `--draw-grid`) when there are.
 The group summary drives the `unified` map when there are groups.

-Note that with groups, the per-group map either shows the count of that group's sample — the default case — or, with a `--reaction-sample-summary` aggregation argument, the samples' pooled value; `--reaction-sample-summary` is therefore not permitted with `count` or `membership` when using groups.
+Note that with groups, the per-group map either shows the count of that group's sample — the default case — or, with a `--reaction-sample-summary` aggregation argument, the samples' pooled value; `--reaction-sample-summary` is therefore not permitted with a presence name (`count`, `count_continuous` or `membership`) when using groups.

-The sample and group summaries in the `unified` maps both default to **presence** (`membership` for 3 or fewer categories, `count` above that), even with a quantitative value column, because presence is meaningful across any set of samples while pooling values is only meaningful for commensurable ones.
+The sample and group summaries in the `unified` maps both default to **presence** (`membership` for 3 or fewer categories, `count` above that, and `count_continuous` where there are more categories than the colormap has distinguishable colors), even with a quantitative value column, because presence is meaningful across any set of samples while pooling values is only meaningful for commensurable ones.
 For example, it makes sense to average transcript abundances across samples from replicate conditions, but not from unrelated conditions.
 Pooling values across samples is triggered by providing an aggregation argument to `--reaction-sample-summary` or `--reaction-group-summary`. `std` at this level maps how much samples disagree.

 A layer can be **categorical in the overview and continuous per sample or group**.
-With the default presence summary, the `unified` map gets a discrete colorbar of sample or group counts or memberships, while per-sample maps keep a continuous colorbar.
+With the default presence summary, the `unified` map gets a colorbar of sample or group counts or memberships, while per-sample maps keep a continuous colorbar.
 The sample and group levels can be treated independently — replicate samples can be averaged within each condition (group) while the `unified` map summarizing all conditions shows in how many conditions each reaction occurs, with a group containing a reaction when at least half of its samples do:

 {{ codestart }}
 anvi-draw-kegg-pathways --reaction-txt kegg-reaction.txt \